 At any given moment we’re faced with countless bits of information to process so that we can form judgments, make decisions, and get through the day.
 We’ve developed mental shortcuts to avoid becoming overwhelmed but these shortcuts have a downside: they often lead to fallacious reasoning and unintended results.
 Designers are just as vulnerable to the blindspots and fallacies that come with cognitive bias as the people who use the products and services we design.
-It’s impossible to eliminate biases, but we can seek to understand them and identify how they might impact our design decisions.
+It’s impossible to entirely eliminate bias, but we can seek to understand them and identify how they might impact our design decisions.

 In this article, I continue my exploration of the most common cognitive biases that designers must deal with during the design process.
 It’s by no means a comprehensive list, rather a dive into the ones that I’ve experienced regularly in my work.
 If you haven’t read the first part of this series, you can check it out here.
 Let’s get started!